master2be1/wordpress-4/README.markdown

   1. Now you're ready to click on the **HTTP** link in your environment.
   2. You can start to setup your Wordpress blog.
 Enjoy!

-## Explanation of Non-Wordpress Files

-    README.markdown  |  You're reading it sonny-jim.
-    Rakefile         |  Tasks to create a cookbook or test for syntax errors. cookbooks/       |  The custom chef recipes folder. deploy/          |  This folder allows for EY Cloud deploy hooks. public/          |  Contains the main wordpress software, and is the Web Root.

-Read the code in the files for more information.
-The rest of the files are needed to run Wordpress.